-- i.
-Alternative Regulated Solutions (ARS): Regulated solutions submitted by a Transmission Owner or other developer in response to a solicitation for solutions to a Reliability Need identified in a Reliability Needs Assessment. - ii.
-Gap Solution: A solution to a Reliability Need that is designed to be temporary and to strive to be compatible with permanent market-based proposals.
-The NYISO may call for a Gap Solution to an imminent threat to reliability of the Bulk Power Transmission Facilities if no market-based solutions, regulated backstop solutions, or alternative regulated solutions can meet the Reliability Needs in a timely manner. - iii.
-Market-Based Solution: Investor-proposed project driven by market needs to meet future reliability requirements of the bulk electricity grid as outlined in the Reliability Needs Assessment.
-These can include generation, transmission, and demand response Programs. - iv.
-Regulated Backstop Solution: Proposals are required of certain Transmission Owners to meet Reliability Needs as outlined in the Reliability Needs Assessment.
+1. Alternative Regulated Solutions (ARS): Regulated solutions submitted by a Transmission Owner or other developer in response to a solicitation for solutions to a Reliability Need identified in a Reliability Needs Assessment.

+2. Gap Solution: A solution to a Reliability Need that is designed to be temporary and to strive to be compatible with permanent market-based proposals.
+The NYISO may call for a Gap Solution to an imminent threat to reliability of the Bulk Power Transmission Facilities if no market-based solutions, regulated backstop solutions, or alternative regulated solutions can meet the Reliability Needs in a timely manner.

+3. Market-Based Solution: Investor-proposed project driven by market needs to meet future reliability requirements of the bulk electricity grid as outlined in the Reliability Needs Assessment.
+These can include generation, transmission, and demand response Programs.

+4. Regulated Backstop Solution: Proposals are required of certain Transmission Owners to meet Reliability Needs as outlined in the Reliability Needs Assessment.

 Those solutions can include generation, transmission, or demand response.
 Non-Transmission Owner developers may also submit regulated solutions.
+See NYISO OATT Attachment Y in whose Transmission District the ISO identifies a Reliability Need and/or that owns a transmission facility on which a Reliability Need arises.
 See NYISO OATT Attachment Y